50 beautiful places to visit in South Korea

 (CNN) — Some 25 million South Koreans -- about half the population -- travel abroad at least once a year, but it's safe to assume that most haven't seen all the beautiful sights within their own country.

-Seoul only takes up a mere 0.6% of South Korea's territory: here are 50 stunning photographs from the other 99.4% of the country that are all worth a visit.
+Seoul only takes up a mere 0.6% of South Korea's territory: here are 50 beautiful places other 99.4% of the country that are all worth a visit.

-Here are the flowery spring landscapes, sandy beaches, rocky mountains and quietly stunning historic sites on your new South Korean travel bucket list.
-And just in case you were wondering, they are in no particular order.
+Below are 50 places of the flowery spring landscapes, sandy beaches, rocky mountains and quietly stunning historic sites on your new travel bucket list for South Korea.

+But to complete the list of beautiful places, we've also asked three veteran travel photographers -- Seo Heun Kang, Kim Bong-Sun and Im Jay-cheon -- who know the country from tip to spine to tail to share images of their favorite spots around Korea, which are in the gallery above.

 1. Seongsan Sunrise Peak (성산일출봉)